 Abstract.
 This paper introduces GMP-EECM, a fast implementation of the elliptic-curve method of factoring integers.
-GMP-EECM is based on, but faster than, the well-known GMP-ECM software.
-The main changes are as follows: (1) use Edwards curves instead of Montgomery curves; (2) use twisted inverted Edwards coordinates; (3) use signedsliding-window addition chains; (4) batch primes to increase the window size; (5) choose curves with small parameters $a, d, X_1, Y_1, Z_1$ ; (6) choose curves with larger torsion.
+GMP-EECM is based on, but faster and more effective than, the well-known GMP-ECM software.
+The main changes are as follows: (1) use Edwards curves instead of Montgomery curves; (2) use twisted inverted Edwards coordinates; (3) use signed-sliding-window addition chains; (4) batch primes to increase the window size; (5) choose curves with small parameters $a, d, X_1, Y_1, Z_1$ ; (6) choose curves with larger torsion.